bet4a/d3wiki/Time-Formatting.md

 Parses the specified *string*, returning the corresponding date object.
 If the parsing fails, returns null.
 Unlike "natural language" date parsers (including JavaScript's built-in [parse](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date/parse)), this method is strict: if the specified string does not exactly match the associated format specifier, this method returns null.
 For example, if the associated format is the full ISO 8601 string "%Y-%m-%dT%H:%M:%SZ", then the string "2011-07-01T19:15:28Z" will be parsed correctly, but "2011-07-01T19:15:28", "2011-07-01 19:15:28" and "2011-07-01" will return null, despite being valid 8601 dates.
 (Note that the hard-coded "Z" here is different from `%Z`, the time zone offset.)
 If desired, you can use multiple formats to try multiple format specifiers sequentially.

-The `%Z` directive (time zone offset, such as "-0700") is *not yet supported* for parsing.

-Also, note that %d and %e are considered equivalent for parsing.
+The `%d` and `%e` format specifiers are considered equivalent for parsing.

 <a name="format_utc" href="Time-Formatting#wiki-format_utc">#</a> d3.time.format.<b>utc</b>(<i>specifier</i>)